-For 2023, our forecast year-end target for the STI is 3,520 using the top-down methodology.
-Our STI target uses a 6% yoy earnings growth for 2023, and a target PE and P/B of just under 12.9x and 1.3x respectively - both of these are around a 15% discount to the past five-year average for the index.
-We believe that this discount is fair in view of the risks to our earnings growth forecasts for 2023 given heightened recession risks.
+For 2024, our forecast year-end target for the STI is 3,290 using a top-down methodology.
+Our STI target uses a 2.4% yoy earnings growth for 2024, and a target PE and P/B of just under 12.9x and 1.0x respectively - both of these are around 15% discount to the past five-year average for the index.
+We believe that this discount is fair in view of risks to our earnings growth forecasts for 2024 given heightened recession risks.

-We point out that using a bottom-up methodology and consensus earnings numbers would result in much higher STI targets of 3,800-4,000.
+We point out that using a bottom-up methodology and consensus earnings numbers would result in much higher STI targets of 3,600-3,800.

-In our view, the STI's valuations are not stretched at present, trading at 2023F PE and P/B of 10.7x and 1.0x respectively, and paying a yield of nearly 5%.
+In our view, the STI's valuations are not stretched at present, trading at 2024F PE and P/B of 10.3x and 1.0x respectively and paying a yield of around 5.6%.
 Compared with emerging market peers and global developed markets, the Singapore stock market is inexpensive on a PE and P/B basis with one of the highest yields.

-We continue to recommend an OVERWEIGHT position on consumer, financials, property, selected REITs, shipyards & industrials, telecommunications and technology, while we are MARKET WEIGHT on aviation, gaming, healthcare and plantations.
+We continue to recommend an OVERWEIGHT position on consumer, land transport, property, selected REITs, shipyards & industrials, telecommunications and technology, while we are MARKET WEIGHT on aviation, banks, gaming, healthcare and plantations.